JayWatNorm/UK-Crime-Pipeline/README.md

 ## Status

+- Data source schema confirmed against a real download (`docs/data-source-notes.md`)
+- Postgres + Docker foundation in place, raw table DDL (`raw_crimes`) written
+- Ingestion script in progress (download + local caching working; per-month loading into Postgres not yet built)
+- dbt, Airflow, viz, and CI/CD not yet started

-Early scaffolding — see the companion progress tracker for where the build actually stands.
+See the companion progress tracker for full detail on where the build stands.

 ## Setup